Naperville Garden Club

 A monthly floral arrangement is also given to Naperville Community Television, Channel 17’s “Spotlight on Naperville.”
 In 2018, the Club’s partnership with NCTV-17 expanded to provide set pieces for the quarterly taping of the Naperville Mom’s Network show.
 A club member is also featured seasonally during the station’s 630 Lifestyle segment.

 The Civic Committee, in honor of Arbor Day, continues to make donations to purchase trees for the Naperville community.
 We also continue our community presence at schools, parks, and libraries.
-For example, the Jeanine Nicarico Memorial Garden at Elmwood School; the Blue Star Memorial Marker and “Spirit of the Navy” statue at Burlington Square Park; the Mary Quilty and Marie Mackenzie Memorial Garden at North Central College; and plant and tree donations to Naperville Libraries.
+For example, the Jeanine Nicarico Memorial Garden at Elmwood School and tree donations to Naperville Libraries.

 Classes are offered to members, the public and other organizations.
 Club members teach floral design and other skills of interest to members.
 This helps others to recreate the designs seen during Cup of Cheer™.